nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: How great Thou art
+  - title: Lion and the Lamb
-    video: 7_dtbmVdQY4
+    video: rT-HulZ6TQA
-  - video: bjOLDaSfIHQ
+  - video: 9l7lIisdyMk
-    title: Yesterday, today and forever
+    title: Living Hope
-  - video: IvSuGyJQ6oM
+  - video: RSm6fdZHl5Q
-    title: Goodness of God
+    title: All my days
-  - video: BGYpF-Jrfew
+  - video: H9_0jiO5ZRM
-    title: Build my life
+    title: Lord I come to You
 sermon:
-  video: rO0wBC3cJ10
+  video: 5iYi-vFxOig
-  title: Crossroad Online - Being a witness
+  title: Crossroad Online - Thirsty
-  intro: This week Jon and Louise are looking at the importance of being ready to
+  intro: This week we have Five Minutes with Andrew Harris from the Bible
-    tell people about the hope that we have in Jesus, sharing what God has done in our lives with those around us.
+    Christian Centre at Haselbury Plucknett.
+Then Jon and Louise consider what it means to thirst after God and desire more of His presence in our lives.
 ---